mbernste/mbernste.github.io/_posts/2021-10-25-vector_spaces.md

 As we alluded to before, vectors are usually introducted as arrays of numbers, and consequently, as arrows.
 These arrows can be added together, subtracted from one another, and scaled.
 This is depicted below:

 A **vector space** generalizes this notion of adding things together and scaling them.
-Any space that comprises such elements is a vector space and its constitent elements are called **vectors**.
+That is, a vector space is a set of objects, called **vectors**, that can be added together and scaled in such a way that they _behave like Euclidean vectors_.

 At a more rigorous mathematical level, the notion of "scaling" is modeled by a [field](https://en.wikipedia.org/wiki/Field_(mathematics)) of scalars.
 That is, a vector space involves a set of vectors $\mathcal{V}$ and a field of scalars $\mathcal{F}$ for which one can add together vectors in $\mathcal{V}$ as well as scale these vectors by elements in the field $\mathcal{F}$ according to a specific list of rules.
 These rules are spelled out in the definition for a vector space: